 Puppies are a lot of work!
 They require teaching basic commands, house training, and socialization.

 Not interested in accidents on the carpet?
 Chewed-up shoes?
 Teaching good behavior?
 Then a puppy probably isn’t for you.
-With a puppy, you may have to spend a lot of time and energy—or money to hire a trainer—in order to make your pooch live comfortably in your home.
-And patience.
-You’ll need a lot of patience with a puppy.
+With a puppy, you may have to spend a lot of time and energy, or money, to hire a trainer in order to make your pooch live comfortably in your home - and patience.
+You’ll need a lot of patience with a playful puppy.